ldrozdz93/dyno/README.md

 3. Fix exception safety of construction after allocation.
 Allocating and then calling the constructor is not exception-safe if the constructor throws.
 4. Support for `noexcept` as a part of a method signature (C++17) in a __DYNO_INTERFACE__.
 5. Support for method names overloading.
 At the moment, every method in a __DYNO_INTERFACE__ must have a different name.
+5. Support for constructing type-erased objects from other type-erased objects which happen to be modelled by different __DYNO_INTERFACE__ macros, but with similar methods.
+6. Refactor of unit tests.
+Testing static_asserts.